American Jewish World Service is easy to summarize badly.

 AJWS is also a reminder that philanthropy can be more ambitious than donor branding.
 Institutions often talk about values.
 AJWS, at its best, has tried to make values expensive, specific, and accountable.

-It deserves a real article rather than a short promotional blurb.
+It deserves a full article rather than a short promotional blurb.